devansh436/nlq-2-sql/README.md

 - "Which technology books are currently available?"
 - "List all students who have borrowed fiction books"
 - "How many books has each faculty member borrowed?"
+- "What all books are borrowed by a particular Student?"
+- "Which book was issued by a particular staff?"

 ---

 ## ⚙️ Tech Stack